We

 comes upon Windom Manor.
 He runs to the

-door and pounds on it until it opens up.
+door and pounds on it until it opens.
 He

 that ominously indicates it's going down.